 If you make personal payments (repaying friends for pizza night, for example), PayPal charges you a fee for using your debit or credit card.
 But funding the payment with your bank account is free.
 Again, with a debit card, the money comes from your checking account anyway, so you might as well fund personal payments directly from your bank account.

-Is it Safe to Use a Debit Card With PayPal?
+Is It Safe to Use a Card?

-Mistakes and fraud: Your debit card is linked directly to your checking account.
+Your debit card is linked directly to your checking account.
 Any charges to the card pull money out of checking more or less immediately.
 In cases of fraud or errors in your account, you might be protected, but it could be hard to pay bills until the funds are returned to your account.
 A credit card would be safer to use than a debit card—assuming you don't rack up debt—because credit cards do not pull funds from checking.

-Purchases and privacy: Paying with your debit card through PayPal is safer than just using your debit card.
+Paying with your debit card through PayPal is safer than just using your debit card.
 Merchants (as well as hackers, thieves, and employees) only see your email address—your PayPal username—and some personal information when you use PayPal.
 If you use a card directly, they would have access to your card number, security codes, and your mailing address.
 It's hard for thieves to use your PayPal account fraudulently without your password.

-Buyer protection: Credit cards have robust buyer protection under federal law.
+Credit cards have robust buyer protection under federal law.
 Most debit cards offer similar protection.
 However, PayPal offers buyer protection and other features that might go above and beyond what your debit card offers.